BiGCAT-UM/bridgedb-r/README.md

 R package for BridgeDb, a tool for identifier mapping.

-Read about BridgeDb in this paper:
+Learn about BridgeDb at http://www.bridgedb.org/ and read about it in this paper:

 Van Iersel, M.;  Pico, A.;  Kelder, T.;  Gao, J.;  Ho, I.;   Hanspers, K.;  Conklin, B.;  Evelo, C. BMC Bioinformatics 2010, 11, 5